Global Health Experience in Guatemala

 • Learning about the profession of nursing in Guatemala.

-The program includes two zoom sessions prior to departure, online preparatory work, 1 week in Guatemala, online discussion and daily debriefs with faculty members in country.
+The program includes two zoom sessions prior to departure, online preparatory work, 1 week in Guatemala, online discussion and daily debriefs with faculty members in country along with a post-program reflection and survey.

 Estimated cost per student